fundacionctic/edc-mvd-deploy-kit/README.md

 ### Volumes

-Data is persisted in:
+Data is persisted using Docker volumes:
-- `./data/postgres/` - PostgreSQL data
+- `postgres-data` - PostgreSQL data (managed by Docker)
-- `./data/vault/` - Vault data (in dev mode, not persisted)
+- Vault runs in dev mode with ephemeral storage (not persisted)

 ### Backup and Restore